madagra/madagra.github.io/_pages/home.md

 > We are drowning in information but starved for knowledge.
 > -- John Naisbitt

-I am interested in many topics, but currently I am focusing on the following:
+The technology sector is a treasure trove of interesting and continuously evolving fields.
+I am interested in many of them, but currently my focus and energies are mainly on:

 * **Software architecture and cloud technologies**, particularly for distributed applications.
 I am currently designing and implementing service-oriented applications on AWS, leveraging the best available tools for container orchestration and infrastructure-as-a-code.

 * **Quantum Computing**, particularly applied to quantum chemistry simulations.
 Quantum computing is for me one of the most fascinating fields in technology.
 It combines, among other disciplines, two of my strongest passions (computer science and physics) and is a diverse and continuosly evolving field in both academic and private sectors.
-Today is the right moment to join the quantum computing space, but always beware of the marketing buzz.
+Today is the right moment to join the quantum computing space, but always beware of the marketing buzz around it.

-* **Business innovation** and design thinking methods for successfully carry out innovation projects in corporate environment.
-Despite the wealth of information available, corporate innovation has always been a [challenge](https://www.sciencedirect.com/science/article/pii/S000768131400086X).
+* **Product management** and business innovation.
-In my current role, I am applying the knowledge I acquired on corporate innovation to the much more dynamic environment of an early stage startup, building a product strategy and a sustainable software release and innovation pipeline.
+In my current role, I am applying the knowledge I acquired during my career on corporate innovation, design thinking and software product management to the dynamic environment of an early stage startup at its first product release.
+My main goal is to build, from the start, a future-proof product strategy and a sustainable software release and innovation pipeline.

 <!-- **Network security** and in particular how to leverage data mining and machine learning techniques
 for modeling and correlating security events.
 In a nutshell, my team and I want to make